whkelvin/Note/Psyc Note/Chapter4.md

 - When sensors in the body convert physical signal to neural signals and send them to the CNS
 - the process o converting physical energy into neural signals

-### PsychoAnalysis
+### Psychophysics
+- The study of how physical stimuli, the sensations associated with them, are translated into psychological experiences
 - Method that measure someone's sensitivity to strength of the stimulus

 ### Absolute Threshold
 - The minimal intensity needed to just barely detect a stimulus in 50% of the trials

 ### Just Noticeable Difference
-- Minimal change in a stimulus that can just barely be detected (i am hungry cry and i am dying cry)
+- Minimal change in a stimulus that can just barely be detected (I am hungry cry and I am dying cry)

 ### Weber's Law
 - The just noticeable difference of a stimulus is a constant proportion despite variations in intensity

+- as a percentage increase instead of increase by interval values
+- dR = ?% * R

 ### Signal Detection Theory
 - The response to a stimulus depends both on a person's sensitivity to the stimulus in the presence o noise and on a person's decision criterion

+- assumes that the detection of signals involves decision processes

+- hit, correct negative, miss, false alarm

+#### Decision Criterion
+- how much evidence we need for yes/no responses?
+    - strength of signal
+    - sensitivity of system
+#### Decision Biases
+- what factors change (raise/lower) the decision criterion?
+    - cost/consequences of wrong decision
+    - expectations/preference

+### Waves
+#### Wavelength (Hue)
+- wavelength is the distance from the peak of one wave to the peak of another wave
+- color of light

+#### Intensity
+- amplitude of the wave
+- brightness of light

 ### Sensory Adaptation
 - Sensitivity of to prolonged stimulation tends to decline over time as an organism adapts to current condition